September 20, 2022

 Rather than hanging around Muntibar and waiting for something to open, Simon joined up with our small pack.
 And now we were four pilgrims heading back into the Spanish countryside – with Charles and Renato walking in the lead, while Simon and I reacquainted ourselves behind them.

-Fifteen minutes later, when we literally out of the middle of nowhere, we spotted solitary building with tables outside.
+Fifteen minutes later, when we were literally out of the middle of nowhere, we spotted a solitary building with tables outside.
 It was a bar.
 And it was open!
 We could finally have breakfast.
 Oh man, I was so ready for this.
 I hadn’t had a thing to eat since I finished my late lunch around 4 pm yesterday.

 Breakfast with my Camino pals: Renato (standing), Charles, and Simon